sj-griffin/neatnodes/docs/tutorial.md

 ```

 A DataSet object contains all the data from a CSV data set and can be passed to other functions provided by the library.

+An important point to consider when creating data sets is that genomes expect node values to be between -1 and 1.
+Any values outside this range will in effect be capped at -1 or 1 because of the nature of how nodes process data.
+For binary logic functions this is no problem, but for other problems it means that you may need to find other ways of representing your data so that you can create a data set with values in the accepted range.
+The addition.csv file in the datasets directory provides an example of this.
+This data set represents a function that adds numbers with results between -100 and 100.
+In order to fit the data within the range -1 to 1, the values have been divided by 100.
+If we look at the first row, the inputs -1 and 0.1 with the output -0.9 actually represent the sum -100 + 10 = -90.
+It is simple enough to write your own pre and post-processing methods to convert the data into whatever format you require.

 ## Testing Genomes